Weirton Water Plant receives over $20M for upgrades - NewsBreak

 The Weirton Water Plant is receiving congressional directed spending dollars to upgrade their facility.

-They are going to be upgrading the plant’s capacity from four million gallons a day to.. to an eight million a day.
+They are going to be upgrading the plant’s capacity from four million gallons a day to eight million a day.

 “By getting that we can reduce the total dollar outlay that the residence would have to pay in their bills in order to address the debt service generated by the upgrades so it lightens the burden on every water customer by reducing the cost.”